 In his TED talk, “Do Schools kill Creativity?”
-Sir Ken Robins argues that schools are educating people out of their creativity through the unintentional, and perhaps sometimes intentional, philosophy that “mistakes are the worst thing we can make.
+Sir Ken Robins argues that schools are educating people out of their creativity through the unintentional, and perhaps sometimes intentional, philosophy that “mistakes are the worst thing we can make."
 While I agree with much of Sir Ken’s statement, I disagree with his point because I think it is incomplete.

 Gardner's work, like a hero's companion, works hand in hand with Benjamin Bloom’s Taxonomy of Learning.
 Not only should teaching strategies and assessments vary in types of intelligence, they should vary in levels of learning.
-Foundations of knowing and understanding build the foundation for curiosity and creativity, but without evaluation, synthesis, and analysis curiosity and creativity suddenly become stifled.
+Foundations of knowing and understanding build the foundation for curiosity and creativity, but without evaluation, synthesis, and analysis, curiosity and creativity suddenly become stifled.

 This pursuit, of creating classrooms that are as dynamic as the students who fill the seats, alongside the limitations of time and resources, is a daunting and, at times, an almost impossible feat.
 Which is why teachers too are heroes, because they live out humility.
 Derrick Jensen defines humility a bit different than what is commonly understood in our mainstream culture.
-Rather than thinking less of oneself, he explains, humility is the full acknowledgement of one’s gifts, abilities, and talents and the choosing to use them (or withhold them) for the benefit of others.
+Rather than thinking less of oneself, he explains, humility is the full acknowledgement of one’s gifts, abilities, and talents, and then it is a choosing to use them (or withhold them) for the benefit of others.

 I agree with Sir Ken when he says “intelligence is dynamic and wonderfully interactive.”
 Educators have the unique and powerful job of helping students make something of the future - a future where we have little knowledge of what will happen or what it will look like.
-The purpose of education then is to guide students into a future they cannot grasp, to equip them with skills and knowledge and abilities so that they may be men and women of intelligent action.
+The purpose of education then is to guide students into a future they cannot grasp, and to equip them with skills and knowledge and abilities that will create men and women of intelligent action.

 Sir Ken Robins asked if education is killing creativity.
 I don’t think so.
 Bad education is killing creativity, but good education is growing it.
 I believe my task as an educator is of the upmost importance, because heroes save lives.
 In my classrooms, each and every day, I plan to inspire creativity, curiosity, and humility.
 These three are the healthy mind that moves the hand.